johnbender/jqm-rails/doc/post.md

 });
 ```

-The `mobileinit` event fires before jQuery Mobile has enhanced the DOM and is generally where you configure with JavaScript.
+The `mobileinit` event fires before jQuery Mobile has enhanced the DOM and is generally where you configure the framework with JavaScript.
 As a result it's important that the binding comes _after_ the inclusion of jQuery in the asset pipeline and before jQuery Mobile is included either in the pipeline or in the head of your document.
 With the above snippet in place the data attributes in our page partial would change to:

 ```html
 <div data-jqm-role="page">